Google Sheets Integration

 Get a row from Google Sheet by lookup value

-Our integration also allows you to import data from the Google Sheet to ManyChat, to the user's Custom Fields.
-Refer to the screenshot below to match the narrative with the live action!
+Our integration allows you to import data from the Google Sheet into Custom Fields in ManyChat.
+Refer to the screenshot below to match the narrative with the live action through the guide!

 You will need to create